poolestar/lock-in-amplifier/README.md

 ```
 C:\Program Files (x86)\National Instruments\LabVIEW ????\examples\Lock-In Amplifier\documentation
 ```
-Shares that to re-compile the user should:
+shares that to re-compile the user should:

-Compiling the FPGA: You will need to regenerate IP integration node support files.
+_Compiling the FPGA: You will need to regenerate IP integration node support files.
 To do this, open one of the target projects and open the top-level FPGA VI, "LIA Example FPGA.vi".
 From the VI, select "Tools»FPGA Module»Regenerate IP Integration Node Support Files...".
-Then, push
+Then, push_

 If you need to recreated the IP Cores from scratch here are some pointers to keep in mind: